ColinKennedy/ways/docs/plugin_basics.rst

 "some_plugin", "this_can_be_called_anything", "job_details", and all of the
 other defined plugins.

 hierarchy
 +++++++++

-This is the only required plugin-level key.
-The value that's defined for hierarchy must be a string, separated by "/"s, even if you're using Windows.
+This is the only required key at the plugin-level.
+The value that's defined for hierarchy must be a string, separated by "/"s (even if you're using Windows).
-The hierarchy is used later to get a Context or Asset so it's important that this is named sensibly.
+The hierarchy is used to create objects so it's important that it is named sensibly.

 Optional Keys